 Have you considered joint injections?

-Steroid injections reduce inflammation and pain quickly in the specific joints that hurt.
-They're one of the most effective ways to reduce pain in one or two swollen joints.
+Steroid injections calm inflammation and pain quickly in the specific joints that hurt.
+They're one of the most effective ways to ease pain in one or two swollen joints.
 You may already know about corticosteroid pills and their side effects.
-But injections directly into a joint cause fewer side effects than pills.
-The downside?
-You can't get steroid injections more than once every 3 or 4 months because they can weaken your bones and tissue.
-Injections aren't a cure for RA, but they can help you get through a rough patch.
+Injections directly into a joint cause fewer side effects than pills.